xinbada007/flexible_exp_generator/README.md

 License:

 I have not read a bit about GPLv3, but all the third libraries this program incoportes in comply with GPLv3.
-As a consequence, this program comply with GPLv3.
+As a consequence, this program complies with GPLv3.